NBA Power Rankings Heading into 2017 All-Star Game

 We begin with Nick Young being Nick Young—not because it has much to do with the Los Angeles Lakers losing ground, but because it's fun.

 "I was like young Magic Johnson out there," he said of his massive and out-of-character four assists in the first quarter against the Milwaukee Bucks last Friday.
-Johnson is now on board with the franchise as an adviser, which makes the comment topical.
-And Young has totaled four assists in an entire game just one other time this season, which makes it hilarious.
+(Johnson is now on board with the franchise as an adviser, which makes the comment topical.
+And Young has totaled four assists in an entire game just one other time this season, which makes it hilarious.)

-Meanwhile, the Lakers went 1-2 this week and turned in a real stinker in Wednesday's 137-101 loss to the Phoenix Suns, prompting head coach Luke Walton to tell reporters, "When we give in like that and don't play with a certain competitive level, that's not right for anybody that's involved."
+Meanwhile, the Lakers went 1-2 this week and turned in a real stinker during Wednesday's 137-101 loss to the Phoenix Suns, prompting head coach Luke Walton to tell reporters, "When we give in like that and don't play with a certain competitive level, that's not right for anybody that's involved."

 Except it is.
 By losing to the Suns, L.A. moved closer to finishing with the league's second-worst record, which will only help retain that top-three protected first-rounder.